StolenColon/docs.getdbt.com/website/docs/docs/collaborate/view-auto-exposures.md

 ---
-title: "About auto-exposures"
+title: "View auto exposures"
-sidebar_label: "About auto-exposures"
+sidebar_label: "View auto exposures"
 description: "Import and auto-generate exposures from dashboards and understand how models are used in downstream tools and proactively refresh the underlying data sources (like Tableau extracts) during scheduled dbt jobs."
 pagination_prev: null
 pagination_next:  "docs/collaborate/data-tile"
 image: /img/docs/cloud-integrations/auto-exposures/explorer-lineage.jpg
 ---

-# Auto exposures <Lifecycle status="enterprise" />
+# View auto exposures <Lifecycle status="enterprise" />

 As a data team, it’s critical that you have context into the downstream use cases and users of your data products.
 Auto-exposures integrate natively with Tableau (Power BI coming soon) and auto-generate downstream lineage in dbt Explorer for a richer experience.